emreCanIlik/Stable-Baselines-Reinforcement-Learning-LunarLander-DQN-PPO-Training/README.md

 - Moving outside the viewport
 - Lander not awake (body doesn't move or collide)

+###  Stable Baselines Integration

+This repository utilizes Stable Baselines, a set of reliable implementations of reinforcement learning algorithms.
+Both DQN and PPO agents are used to train agents in the Lunar Lander environment.

 #### Continuous Environment
 To use the continuous environment, specify `continuous=True`.
 Additional arguments can control gravity, wind effects, and turbulence.